Symptoms of Diarrhea | Why Intermittent Fasting Causes Diarrhea | Tips to Avoid Diarrhea | Cures for Diarrhea | When to see a Doctor

 You may also experience diarrhea due to excess intake of caffeine, electrolytes, and zero-calorie sweeteners during your fasting window.

 To know how to break your fast the right way, read – How To Break A Fast: The Best Food To Eat After Fasting.

 As mentioned earlier, the main reason for diarrhea after fasting is making wrong food choices.
 So, whenever you break a fast, make sure to start with light meals that are not hard on your stomach.
 You can have bone broth, steamed veggies, fruits, yogurt, or eggs while breaking your fast.
 Don’t binge on food during your eating window.
 You can have small portions of food at frequent intervals allowing your body to adapt to your eating window.

 Also, avoiding coffee first thing after breaking a fast can help prevent diarrhea.
 Make sure the meal you consume is cooked in a hygienic environment to prevent food poisoning.

 Experiencing diarrhea just after breaking the fast can lead to dehydration, weakness, dizziness, and many other symptoms.
 In such times, you should stop fasting and focus more on resting and regaining your energy with balanced food.
-Here are some essential home remedies that you can use to cure diarrhea.
+Here are some essential home remedies that you can use to cure diarrhea while fasting.